 Moreover, sleeping in this position after meniscus surgery is usually the best way to prevent accidental movements during your sleep, which may cause bumps against the incision area.
 This prevents risks of pain, bleeding, and infection, and in turn, will help with a speedier recovery.

-In order to do this, keep in mind that if you usually sleep with a partner, you may want to consider sleeping in the spare bedroom for a few days as sleeping with a pillow at the bottom of their bed may also hinder their sleep.
+In order to do this, keep in mind that if you usually sleep with a partner, you may want to consider sleeping in the spare bedroom for a few days as sleeping with a pillow at the bottom of their bed may also hinder their sleep, especially when you need to figure out how to sleep after meniscus injury.

 5. Consider investing in a zero-gravity reclining chair